OFF-ROAD VEHICLE and MOTORIZED WATERCRAFT

-This section applies to the operation of off-road recreational vehicles (ORV) on Fort Wainwright and Donnelly Training Area controlled lands.
-ORV and motorized watercraft regulations apply to all persons, civilian and military, operating ORVs and motorized watercraft on US Army Garrison Fort Wainwright (USAG FWA) lands.
-All ORVs and motorized watercraft will be operated in compliance with State of Alaska laws addressing registration, safety equipment and pollution.
-The regulations contained in this supplement are not quoted verbatim from Army Regulations.
-They have been formatted for your convenience.
+This section applies to the operation of off-road recreational vehicles (ORV) on USAG Alaska managed lands.
+ORV and motorized watercraft regulations apply to all persons, civilian and military, operating ORVs and motorized watercraft on USAG Alaska managed lands.
+All ORVs and motorized watercraft will be operated in compliance with State of Alaska laws addressing registration, safety equipment, and pollution.

 *Motorized watercraft is defined as watercraft propelled by machinery.
 This includes any vessel temporarily or permanently equipped with a motor (e.g. riverboats, airboats, hydrofoils, personal watercraft).

-- USAG FWA is managed for a number of different types of recreational use.
+- USAG Alaska is managed for a number of different types of recreational use.

 - All areas that are determined open for recreational use may be closed temporarily during periods of military use.

-Unfrozen summer conditions: During unfrozen conditions, off-road recreational vehicles over 1500 lbs (road vehicles, dune buggies, Argos, small unit support vehicles etc) must stay on existing roads and trails.
+- Unfrozen summer conditions: During unfrozen conditions, off-road recreational vehicles over 1500 lbs (road vehicles, dune buggies, Argos, small unit support vehicles etc) must stay on maintained roads.
 No restrictions for off-road recreational vehicles under 1500 lbs (all terrain vehicles, dirt bikes, etc.).
 Motorized watercraft must stay within existing open water channels.

 - The speed limit is 25 miles per hour, or lower if posted

-- 3-wheel ORVs are not allowed to be used on USAG FWA lands.
+- 3-wheel ORVs are not allowed to be used on USAG Alaska managed lands.

 - Passengers on ORVs are authorized if the ORV is equipped with a factory-mounted seat.